Khan Academy: Khanmigo

 Khanmigo is a chatbot designed to assist users with mathematics, science, humanities, and coding inquiries, as well as aiding in learning these subjects.
 Khan Academy introduced Khanmigo on March 14, 2023.
 It was initially based on GPT-4, a large language model by OpenAI.
 Users can have access for $4 per month.
 Users who want to register must be over 18.
 The pilot provided access to approximately 65,000 students across 53 school districts.
 In November 2023, Khanmingo Writing Coach was introduced to provide essay-writing support for students and analytical insights for teachers.
 In August 2024, Khanmigo for Teachers, a set of free generative AI tools for educators, was announced in partnership with Microsoft.
 In December 2024, Khanmigo was featured on an episode of 60 Minutes with host Anderson Cooper, who tried the Writing Coach on one of his essays from middle school.

 Language availability

 Khan Academy videos have been translated into several languages, with nearly 20,000 subtitle translations available.
 These translations are mainly volunteer-driven with help from international partnerships.
-The Khan Academy platform is fully available in English (en), Bangla (bn), Bulgarian (bg), Chinese (zh), French (fr), German (de), Georgian (ka), Norwegian (nb), Polish (pl) Portuguese (pt), Spanish (es), Serbian (sr), Turkish (tr) and Uzbek (uz), and partially available in 28 other languages.
+The Khan Academy platform is fully available in English (en), Bangla (bn), Hindi, Bulgarian (bg), Chinese (zh), French (fr), German (de), Georgian (ka), Norwegian (nb), Polish (pl) Portuguese (pt), Spanish (es), Serbian (sr), Turkish (tr) and Uzbek (uz), and partially available in 28 other languages.